dustymabe/summit-2017-container-lab/labs/lab1/chapter1.md

 ## docker and systemd

-Check out the systemd unit file that starts docker on Minishift and notice that it includes 3 EnvironmentFiles.
+Check out the systemd unit file that starts docker on the CDK and notice that it includes 3 EnvironmentFiles.
 These files tell docker how the docker daemon, storage and networking should be set up and configured.
 Take a look at those files too.
 Specifically, in the /etc/sysconfig/docker file check out the registry